White Paper

 The defendant may submit additional verification evidence or bring in other accounts willing to vouch by locking points.
 If the new evidence is sufficient, the challenger may withdraw without penalty: the defendant's percent-human score is increased based on the strength of the new evidence, and the challenger's stake is unlocked.
 No court is formed.

 If the challenger is unconvinced after arbitration, the case escalates to court.
 At this point, the challenger's stake is placed at risk.
-The defendant does not stake points directly (their entire account is already on the line) but may continue to recruit vouchers willing to lock capital on their behalf.
+The defendant account's Earned balance goes into protocol escrow: no outbound transfers, no new vouches or stakes from it.
+Daily allocations keep minting and stay spendable as normal and the account may continue to recruit vouchers willing to lock capital on their behalf.

 A jury of 11 miners is selected at random from the pool of Tier 2 miners.
 The odd number prevents ties.
 Jurors cannot have direct transaction history with either the challenger or the defendant, reducing risk of coordinated behavior.
 Each juror must stake 5% of their own Earned points to participate, ensuring they have skin in the game.
 Jurors who vote with the majority have their stakes returned; jurors who vote against the final verdict lose their stakes, which are burned.

-The court follows a standardized case format: unique case ID, court level, date opened, evidence submission deadline, voting deadline, and current status.
-Jurors review the defendant's account history, verification evidence, the challenger's explanation and staked amount, and any evidence submitted during arbitration or court.
+The court follows a standardized case format: unique case ID, court level, date opened, evidence submission deadline, voting deadline, current status, etc. Jurors review the defendant's account history, verification evidence, the challenger's explanation and staked amount, and any evidence submitted during arbitration or court.

 Voting is time-boxed (7 days) and asynchronous.
 Each juror votes “human / one account” or “not human / duplicate accounts.”
-Votes are recorded on-chain with staked amounts and timestamps.
+Votes are hidden until all votes are in then are opened and recorded on-chain with staked amounts and timestamps.
+Over time, the protocol's interfaces and documentation will be built in additional languages.
+With that said much of the evidence will be numerical: transaction graphs, behavioral patterns, timestamps, cryptographic hashes.
+For text-based evidence, miners can use widely available translation tools to evaluate it outside the system.

-If the account is found non-human or duplicate: The account is closed.
-A percentage of the account's Earned balance is awarded to the challenger as a bounty (see Section 8.4).
+If the account is found non-human: The account is closed.
+A percentage of the escrowed Earned balance is awarded to the challenger as a bounty (see Section 9.5).
 The remainder, along with points staked by vouchers, is burned.
 The challenger's original stake is returned.
 Jurors who voted correctly have their stakes returned.

-If the account is found human: The challenger loses their staked points, which are burned.
+If the account is found human: Escrow releases immediately.
+The challenger loses their staked points: half is awarded to the defendant as compensation for the freeze, and half is burned.
 Jurors who voted correctly have their stakes released.

 When a court finds an account to be non-human or duplicate, the challenger receives 20% of the condemned account's Earned balance as a bounty.
 The remaining 80% is burned.
 This bounty creates a direct financial incentive for miners to actively seek out and challenge fraudulent accounts, solving the enforcement problem that would otherwise leave the system dependent on altruistic policing.